MaksimKisliak/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp-/README.md

 # 100 Days of Code: The Complete Python Pro Bootcamp

+## This repository contains some independently completed or modified projects from the course as in the title, which I felt were worth posting here to solidify the information learned and new skills
+### Below is the course structure taken from the course itself
 ### Master Python by building 100 projects in 100 days.
 Learn data science, automation, build websites, games and apps!

  ## What you'll learn